NDCLab/pepper-pipeline/README.md

 For every pipeline step that executes, an intermediate dataset is written to the specified output path under the intermediate folder 'PEPPER_intermediate'.

 The final preprocessed datafile is written to a final 'PEPPER_preprocessed'.

-### Pipeline Steps

-#### 1-Filter

-- High-pass filter the data using MNE functions
-- Read in the "high pass" "low pass" fields from the `user_params.json` file to define filter parameters

-#### 2-Reject Bad Channels

-- Auto-detect and remove bad channels (those that are “noisy” for a majority of the recording)
-- Write to output file (field "globalBad_chans") to indicate which channels were detected as bad

-#### 3-Independent Component Analysis

-  Overview: ICA requires a decent amount of [stationarity](https://towardsdatascience.com/stationarity-in-time-series-analysis-90c94f27322#:~:text=In%20t%20he%20most%20intuitive,not%20itself%20change%20over%20time.) in the data.
-This is often violated by raw EEG.
-One way around this is to first make a copy of the EEG data using automated methods to detect noisy portions of data and removing these sections.
-ICA is then run on the copied data after cleaning.
-The ICA weights produced by the copied dataset are copied back into original recording.
-In this way, we do not have to “throw out” sections of noisy data, while, at the same time, we are able to derive an improved ICA decomposition.

-1. Prepica
-    - Make a copy of the EED recording
-    - For the copied data: high-pass filter at 1 Hz
-    - For the copied data: segment by epoch  to “cut” the continuous EEG recording into arbitrary 1-second epochs
-    - For the copied data: use automated methods (voltage outlier detection and spectral outlier detection) to detect epochs that are excessively “noisy” for any channel
-    - For the copied data: reject (remove) the noisy periods of data
-    - Write to the output file which segments were rejected and based on what metrics
-2. ICA
-    - Run ICA on the copied data
-    - Copy the ICA weights from the copied data back to the pre-copy data
-3. Rejica
-    - Use automated methods (TBD) to identify ICA components that reflect artifacts
-    - Remove the data corresponding to the identified artifacts
-    - Write to the output file (field "icArtifacts") which ICA components were identified as artifacts

-#### 4-Segment
-- Segment by epoch to "cut" the continuous data into epochs of data such that the zero point for each epoch is a given marker of interest
-- Write to output file (field "XXX") which markers were used for epoching purposes, how many of each epoch were created, and how many milliseconds were retained before/after the markers of interest

-#### 5-Final Reject Epochs
-- Loop through each channel.
-For a given channel, loop over all epochs for that channel and identify epochs for which that channel, for a given epoch, exceeds either the voltage threshold or spectral threshold.
-If it exceeds the threshold, reject the channel data for this channel/epoch.
-- Write to the output file ("field XXX") which channel/epoch intersections were rejected

-#### 6-Interpolate
-- Interpolate missing channels, at the channel/epoch level, using a spherical spline interpolation, as implemented in MNE
-- Interpolate missing channels, at the global level, using a spherical spline interpolation, as implemented in MNE
-- Write to output file (field "XXX") which channels were interpolated and using what method

-#### 7-Re-reference
-- Re-reference the data to the average of all electrodes (“average reference”) using the MNE function
-- Write to output file (field "XXX") which data were re-referenced to average

 ## Work in Development
 This `main` branch contains completed releases for this project.
 For all work-in-progress, please switch over to the `dev` branches.